-In the ongoing race to reduce costs and optimize operational efficiency, more U.S. companies are taking advantage of a perk available to them courtesy of the Foreign Trade Zones Act of 1934.
+In the ongoing race to reduce costs and optimize operational efficiency, and particularly with the Trump administration’s recent use of tariffs to drive political action, more U.S. companies than ever are taking advantages of the cost-saving and duty-optimizing benefits of foreign-trade zones.

-Foreign-Trade Zones (FTZs) are specially designated sites near U.S. ports of entry that allow importers and exporters of all sizes to move goods in and out of the country paying reduced or no customs duties, taxes, or fees.
+Foreign-trade zones (FTZs) are specially designated sites near U.S. ports of entry that allow corporations of all sizes to move goods in and out of the country paying reduced or no customs duties, taxes, or fees.
 Designed to help U.S. companies remain globally competitive, companies operating in an FTZ are treated as if they are outside of U.S. Customs territory for duty purposes.

 In addition to customs deferrals and exemptions, FTZs can help companies save money in many other ways as well.
 By using FTZs strategically, companies can optimize their supply chains, streamline logistics, gain control over their inventory, minimize regulatory hassles, and take advantage of tax breaks unavailable to companies operating outside of FTZs, among other things.

-In general, Foreign Trade Zones are specially designated sites located within a 60-mile radius of a U.S. port of entry, and are governed by the US FTZ Board and the U.S. Customs and Border Protection (CBP).
-In practice, however, there are actually two types of FTZs: general purpose FTZs and special purpose FTZs.
+In general, foreign-trade zones are specially designated sites located within a 60-mile radius of a U.S. port of entry, and are governed by the US FTZ Board and the U.S. Customs and Border Protection (CBP).
+There are actually two types of FTZs: general purpose FTZs and special purpose FTZs.

-Special purpose FTZs, or “subzones,” are granted to individual companies whose needs cannot be accommodated by general purpose FTZs, such as manufacturing plants, oil refineries, and distribution facilities.
+Also known as “subzones,” these FTZs are granted to individual companies whose needs cannot be accommodated by general purpose FTZs, such as manufacturing plants, oil refineries, and distribution facilities.
 Under a subzone FTZ, the company itself is responsible for all costs— buildings, site maintenance, security, etc.—so a subzone designation is usually only cost-effective for larger companies, though any company can apply to have its facilities designated as a subzone.

 In addition to storing and distributing goods in an FTZ, companies can repackage and re-label them as well as mix, test, sample, process, grade, sort, salvage—or even destroy—them.
 Furthermore, goods can be kept in an FTZ indefinitely (unlike a customs bonded warehouse), and once FTZ status has been granted, no additional permissions are needed to engage in most of these activities.
 With special permission from the FTZ Board, you can manufacture, exhibit, assemble and manipulate merchandise inside an FTZ.